flutter/flutter/docs/ecosystem/contributing/README.md

 This is because the packages in flutter/packages use a continuous release model rather than a set release cadence.
 This model gets improvements to the community faster, makes regressions easier to pinpoint, and simplifies the release process.

-(The `override: no versioning needed` label can be added to skip this check, but only if the criteria above are met, or team members agree there is a compelling reason for a new exemption.
+(The `override: no versioning needed` label can be added to skip this check if it fails, but only if the criteria above are met, or team members agree there is a compelling reason for a new exemption.
 Team members: please leave a comment when adding the `override` label explaining the reason for the override.)

 ### CHANGELOG